 There are major and minor clinical criteria for each EDS subtype.
 A major criterion is present in the vast majority of the affected individuals and/or is characteristic for the disorder.
 A minor criterion is of lesser diagnostic specificity but its presence supports the diagnosis.

 This is the most common form of EDS.
-It is inherited in an autosomal dominant pattern, although the molecular basis is unknown and the diagnosis is clinical.
+The molecular basis is unknown and the diagnosis is clinical.
 The degree of expression of hEDS varies enormously, and most cases are thought to go undiagnosed.
 Its presentation lies on a clinical spectrum of joint hypermobility which extends from mild hypermobility without other features, through hypermobility with secondary manifestations, to full hEDS meeting the diagnostic criteria.

 Since the publication of the 2017 criteria, the diagnosis of hEDS is made only in those who meet all of criteria 1, 2 and 3 described below, and should be made by a clinician experienced in EDS.
 There is currently no 'gold standard' laboratory test to confirm or refute the diagnosis of hEDS.